y9c/blog.yech.xyz/content/posts/connect_campus_vpn_in_WSL_command_line.md

 pipx install "openconnect-sso"
 ```

-But, some modification are required to make it work under WSL.
+But, some modifications are required to make it work under WSL.

-- Firstly, install the the qt5 library.
+- Firstly, install the qt5 library.

 ```bash
 # for Archlinux